LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

-Through a series of courses that emphasize hands-on and immersive learning, students will develop the knowledge and skills that will serve as a springboard for students who have a desire to start, run, or grow their entrepreneurial project.
+Through a series of courses that emphasize hands-on and immersive learning, the Bachelor of Business Administration in entrepreneurship will develop the knowledge and skills that will serve as a springboard for students who have a desire to start, run, or grow their entrepreneurial project.

 Students who pursue entrepreneurship are required to complete a second business major in a functional discipline.
 These include accounting, economics, finance, general management, human resource management, marketing, operations management, and supply chain management.

 Why Study Entrepreneurship at Grand Valley?

 - Grand Valley is a major player within the Michigan entrepreneurial ecosystem.
 Numerous engagement opportunities are provided within the local, regional, and national entrepreneurial ecosystems.

 - The Grand Valley chapter of the Collegiate Entrepreneur Organization is an award-winning group of entrepreneurs and a resource for students.